danilomo/FinancesPy/README.md

 Categories are best represented in the same way identifiers are represented in a programming language: no spaces in between.
 You can follow snake or camel-case conventions to express multi-word concepts.
 If follow this convention, then you can use the magic method "is_<something>" in the class transaction.

+Gnucash users can realize this is partially an imitation of the hierarchical account settings from their software.
+Yes, that is true, FinancesPy also benefits from hierarchical classification of transactions.
+In FinancesPy, however, they are not "accounts", but just
+"labels", and a transaction can have multiple labels.
+For the mapping between Gnucash and FinancesPy concepts, refer to the section (TODO)...

 ```
 march_records = ...